 Here it may help to look at an example.
 This mission statement is from beverage company Honest Tea:

-What you can see from that statement is that it reflects a desire to create honest products in an honest way.
+Furthermore, what you can see from that statement is that it reflects a desire to create honest products in an honest way.
 That’s what makes it a mission statement – it speaks to the company’s core values.

 The next part of creating a purpose is having a goal.
 The goal you select should be hinted at in your mission statement but the goal is what you actually intend to pursue.